Common name: Ginkgo

 Safety: Ginkgo is a safe and well tested herb that can be used by all people except there are concerns about its potential to interact with blood thinning drugs as aspirin, warfarin, or other anti-coagulant or antiplatelet medications.
 Therefore, if taking these drugs, it is best to avoid it.

-Dosage: From 120-240mg of extract per day, where 6000mg of dried leaf refers to 120mg of extract.
+Dosage: Tincture, 5-60 drops 3-4 times daily.
+Solid extract, from 120-240mg of extract per day, where 6000mg of dried leaf refers to 120mg of extract.
 Needs to be taken for 8 weeks before efficiency can be estimated.

 Research on models